Veste Coburg: 20th century

-The dynasty ended with the reign of Herzog Carl Eduard (1884-1954), also known as Charles Edward, Duke of Saxe-Coburg and Gotha, a grandson of Queen Victoria, who until 1919 also was the 2nd Duke of Albany in the United Kingdom.
-Under his rule, many changes made to the Veste Coburg in the 19th century were reversed under architect Bodo Ebhardt, with the aim of restoring a more authentic medieval look.
-Along with the other ruling princes of Germany, Carl Eduard was deposed in the revolution of 1918-1919.
-After Carl Eduard abdicated in late 1918, the fortress came into possession of the state of Bavaria, but the former duke was allowed to live there until his death.
-The works of art collected by the family were gifted to the Coburger Landesstiftung, a foundation, which today runs the museum (see below).
+The dynasty's last reigning monarch was Charles Edward, Duke of Saxe-Coburg and Gotha (1884–1954), a grandson of Queen Victoria, who until 1919 was also the 2nd Duke of Albany in the peerage of the United Kingdom.
+Under his rule, many changes which had been made to the Veste Coburg in the 19th century were reversed under the architect Bodo Ebhardt, with the aim of restoring a more authentic medieval look.
+Along with the other ruling princes of Germany, Charles Edward was deposed in the revolution of 1918-1919.
+He abdicated in late 1918, and the fortress came into the possession of the state of Bavaria, but the former duke was allowed to live there until his death.
+The works of art collected by the family were given to the Coburger Landesstiftung, a foundation which today runs the museum.

-In 1945, the fortress was seriously damaged by artillery fire in the final days of World War II.
-After 1946, renovation works were undertaken by the new owner, the Bavarian Administration of State-owned Palaces, Gardens and Lakes.
+In 1945, the fortress was seriously damaged by artillery fire in the final days of the Second World War.
+After 1946, renovation works were undertaken by the new owner, the Bavarian Administration of State-Owned Palaces, Gardens and Lakes.